 I soaked my feet while showering, patted them dry, then picked up the tool and gently scraped the bottoms of my feet, filing in an up-and-down and back-and-forth direction.
 Light yellow-tinged flakes started piling up on a piece of black paper I had placed on the floor, and I have to say, it was somewhat satisfying to see the dead skin fly off my feet.
 I had to force myself to stop and put the file down.

-I followed up the evening with a moisturizing balm containing petrolatum — Aquaphor Healing Ointment — and the next morning the skin on my feet not only looked smoother, but felt softer too.
+I followed up the evening with a moisturizing balm containing petrolatum — Aquaphor Healing Ointment — and by the next morning, the skin on my feet not only looked smoother but felt softer, too.

 I reach for my file pretty much once a week, to the chagrin of my husband, who has banished it from our house.